brian1985/rl-wall-avoider/README.md

 Added config files for use with multiple styles of training and progression.
 For instance the LeftrightOnly config trains a model with only actions for Left rigth (no resize of person width).
 Further development with add additional config files for other changes such as resize + move in a single action, new Environment size to accomodate a larger board making it harder to get places.

+<b> For the truly nerdy souls, I built a arduino mega joystick that outputs a response via usb.
+This controller will be used by a human player to play the game.
+Arduino code to upload to the board can be found in the file arduino.ino
+The python uses the pyserial package to read the input.
+Needs work to be smoother and playable, just first step in process for now.</b>

 <b>Future adds</b>:
 <li>I would like to add option for two holes to appear: test using a single hole model (to see if it can handle that change natively), and train a new model to see if the learning can pick up that the best option is the closest hole to its current location.</li>